Score a K-12 AI tool against the Forensic Read™.

 Dimensions the rubric does not currently grade — algorithmic bias, accessibility, pedagogical quality, environmental cost, AI hallucination rate — matter, but are not yet legally bounded in K-12 contexts in ways that produce reproducible readings from documents.
 When those dimensions become legally or normatively anchored, the rubric will extend.
 The Scorer is deliberately scoped to what is currently decidable; the full Forensic Read™ methodology engages dimensions the rubric cannot, through investigative work that does not reduce to a fixed input set.

 Each dealbreaker is a single document-level fact that, on its own, makes the tool unsuitable for K-12 use regardless of how strong the rest of the posture is.
-Partial credit is not defensible on these three.
+Partial credit is not defensible on these four.

 The dealbreakers are the inputs where the rubric treats partial compliance as no compliance: